sidilabs/kishell/e2e/README.md

     Kibana Version: 6.8.6
     Set as default?
 [Y/n]:
 ```
-Once the server is know, configure the role:
+Once the server is known, configure the role:
 ```
 /kishell --configure role
 ```